|Using the GSL|

-This screen details the amount of contacts found against the GSL and for what reason (definitions provided below).
+This screen details the amount of contacts found against the GSL and for what reason (the definitions are provided below).
 Use the checkboxes to deselect groups of contacts to suppress.

-When ready, click on the Yes button and those groups selected will be unsubscribed.
-These contacts will then appear on your suppressed contacts lists.
+When ready, click on the Yes button and the selected groups will be unsubscribed.
+These contacts will then appear on your suppressed contacts list.

 GSL suppression can’t be undone; recovery will take time and incur a cost